cdens/ARES/README.md

 ![Icon](qclib/dropicon.png)

+<b>No further development is being completed on this repository.
+ARES has been superseded by the Airborne eXpendable Buoy Processing System (AXBPS), which includes the AXBT processing capabilities of this software and additional airborne-expendable probe support, along with a significant amount of code refactoring and optimization compared to this repository.
+This repository is located at [https://github.com/cdens/axbps](https://github.com/cdens/axbps)</b>

 ## Overview <a id="overview"></a>
 The AXBT Realtime Editing System (ARES) is a software/hardware system capable of receiving and quality controlling Airborne eXpendable BathyThermograph (AXBT) profiles.
 ARES is composed of two independent subsystems: the ARES Data Acquisition System, which receives telemetered temperature-depth profiles with no external hardware other than a VHF radio receiver, and the ARES Profile Editing System, which quality controls AXBT temperature-depth profiles.